russodelsur/russodelsur/README.md

 <br>

 - A Russian born, Spanish raised and UK based developer and designer.
 - A creative self-taught developer with a great passion for technology, and design.
-- Currently learning web development with HyperionDev's Web Development Bootcamp.
-See my progress [HERE](https://www.hyperiondev.com/portfolio/112999/)
+- Graduated from HyperionDev's Full Stack Web Development Bootcamp.
 - Personal website [LINK](https://ruslansanakoev.com/)

 <br><br>